diegovalverde/funk/README.md

 ## Variables

-All varibles in Funk are immutable.
+All variables in Funk are immutable.

 This means that once you assign a value to a variable, you cannot assign another value, it will result in a runtime error message.
-To asign a value to variable you use the following syntax:
+To assign a value to variable you use the following syntax:

 ```
 myFunction(x,y):